 If you’re not sure whether or not your home is insulated, please see the article Inspecting Home Insulation.

 Equipment for the job can be rented at many home improvement centers.
+In fact, some provide the equipment free if you buy about 20 bags of insulation.
 Always wear safety goggles and a mask or respirator when working with this material.

 Shredded fiberglass and cellulose can be blown-in because their small particles fill in the nooks, crannies, and irregular areas of wall space quite well.